liuyxpp/liuyxpp.github.io/pages/CV.md

 - Directed self-assembly of block copolymers under *soft confinements*: nanostructures design and the mechanism of defect removal.

-- Developing highly efficient numerical algorithms for self-assembly of block copolymers in bulk and under soft confinements.
+- Developing highly efficient numerical algorithms for computing self-assembly of block copolymers in bulk and under soft confinements based on polymer theoretic-field simulations.

 **Visiting Researcher**, 2014 - 2016<br>
 *University of California, Santa Barbara, Materials Research Laboratory*